 Losing Loose Baby Teeth

 In contrast, a dog that is 6 months old or less will lose the "baby," or deciduous, teeth, and this is totally normal.
-Most pets do not experience any pain with this.
+Most pets do not experience any pain with this process.
 Sometimes people will notice that a tooth is loose before it actually falls out.
-One potential problem with this is a failure to lose baby teeth, a condition called retained deciduous teeth.
+One potential problem that could occur is a failure to lose baby teeth, a condition called retained deciduous teeth.
 Many times, retained teeth are removed under anesthesia at the time of spaying or neutering.
 If left in, the retained teeth can disrupt adult tooth growth and increase chances of decay.

 If your animal has had a vet checkup recently, consider calling your vet to see if the doctor noted anything on the record regarding the teeth in question, the gums, and surrounding teeth.
 If your dog is already on antibiotics, that will offer protection from secondary infection.

 According to veterinarian Dr. Ernie Ward, the average adult dog has about a third more teeth than his human counterpart.
 Adult dogs have 42 permanent teeth compared to 32 average human teeth, not counting any wisdom teeth.
 Puppies possess 28 baby teeth, while human babies will have 20 deciduous or “baby” teeth.